morganlangley98/spectrogram_embedding_clustering/README.md

 # Spectrogram Embedding & Clustering
 Sorting through spectrogram training data for bioacoustics models is a long and tedious task.
 However, having clean training data is critical for achieving good model performance.
-This notebook outlines two methods to extract features from png spectrogram training data, to help sort out potential outlier training data which impacts the model classification accuracy.

 ### This repository contains two Jupyter notebooks for spectrogram feature extraction and clustering:
 - VGG16-based Feature Extraction – Uses VGG16 with the final layer removed to extract spectrogram embeddings.